scivision/fortran-filesystem/README.md

 print *, "path: ", p%path() !< getter
 ```

+Due to compiler limitations, currently Fortran-pathlib only officially supports ASCII characters.
+You may find that some features work on a particular computer with non-ASCII character, but this is not supported.

 ## Build

-Can also use in your CMake project via FetchContent or ExternalProject.
+Can also use Pathlib in your CMake project via FetchContent or ExternalProject.

 ```sh
 cmake -B build